 (F) apple slices (P) ham + cream cheese pinwheels on sprouted wrap (V) carrot + celery sticks with hummus (S) Stretch Island fruit leather + Field Day animal cookies

 Do you have lunchbox favorites??
-Share with us in the Healthy Mama Life Community over on Facebook!
+Share with me over on Instagram!